 I actually know of them because of a friend who was born and raised in Moscow.

-One day, he was talking to me about his grandmother he had lost who he was very close to.
-Suddenly he remembered these little cookies filled with marmalade his grandmother used to make.
+One day, he was talking to me about his grandmother he had lost and was very close to.
+Suddenly, he remembered these little cookies filled with marmalade his grandmother used to make.

 He wasn’t sure if they were Russian and suggested it may be Jewish, because despite losing her religion to the communists, his grandmother would make Jewish foods such as gefilte fish from scratch.

-I saw the way his face light up while speaking about them I decided to find them and make them for him.
+I saw the way his face lit up while speaking about them I decided to find them and make them for him.

 It took a little searching because they aren’t Jewish, but Eastern European.
 But a few weeks later, I set a plate of these rogaliki in front of him.